vlalef/SafetyStrapAI/README.md

 9. [Contact](#contact)

 ### Introduction
-A Python-based tool designed to identify whether drivers in a set of images are wearing seat belts. <br> Given a folder containing images, the application processes each image and generates <br> a report indicating which drivers are wearing seat belts and which are not.
+A Python-based tool designed to identify whether drivers in a set of images are wearing seat belts.
+Given a folder containing images, the application processes each image and generates a report indicating which drivers are wearing seat belts and which are not.

 ### Features
 - Batch Processing: Processes multiple images in a single run.